joohyeon/ctakes-installation/README.md

 copy org\apache\ctakes\ytex\ytex.properties.mysql.example org\apache\ctakes\ytex\ytex.properties
 ```

-ytex.properti
+jar is inside jdk bin folder.
+If you have a trouble run "jar" command, you can google to how to add jar to Windows enviornment.
+If you use different passowrd, you need to open the "ytex.properties" file and change db.passowrd.

+### Install YTEX Database

-If you change your directory to \bin\ctakes-ytex\scripts, and execute this command
+I first change my current directory to \bin\ctakes-ytex\scripts, and execute this command.
 ```
 D:\cTAKES\bin\ctakes-ytex\scripts>..\..\ant.bat -f build-setup.xml all
 ```

-At the end of YTEX user guide, you need to run a setup script to install YTEX.
-However, it is throwing errors.
+It is throwing errors.
 First error I had was "DBPing Connection to db failed - please check your settings and try again".
 This is because of no DB connector lib.

 You need to download database connector library, and copy the file to CTAKE_HOME\lib.
 - MySQL: mysql-conntector-java (link)